 A few years back, traveling around Madras on a work assignment to explore the reasons behind why India produces so many engineers and doctors compared to the United States, I interviewed families and students in the city.
 While more and more women were becoming engineers and going out of their homes to work, some things remained unchanged: most are found husbands for and married off as soon as they’ve stepped into their early 20s.
 And while some continue to bring in the bread and butter it, they are also expected to return to more traditional roles in their families the minute they stepped in through their homes’ thresholds.

 This past week, Desi’s brother and sister-in-law, both natives of Madras who’ve lived in Sydney for the past two decades and raised their children there, were visiting with us.
 To me, every visit from my Tamil relatives is a great opportunity to learn more about the foods of their native land.
-Vaidehi manni, my sister-in-law, made for us these incredibly delicious batata wadas that I am sharing today.
+Vaidehi manni, my sister-in-law, made for us this incredibly delicious for a super crispy potato vada that I am sharing today.

-In the part of the world I come from, batata wadas are balls of cooked potato mixed with spices, dipped in a chickpea batter, and deep-fried.
-This batata wada, or potato wada, was differently delicious.
+In the part of the world I come from, a potato vada is a ball of cooked potato mixed with spices, dipped in a chickpea batter, and deep-fried.
+This potato vada was differently delicious.
 Incredibly crunchy, it has a melt-in-your-mouth texture that makes you forget, for at least as long as you’re eating it, that it probably has a bazillion calories in it.

 But what the heck– everyone deserves some indulgence once in a while, don’t they?